erenomar-sw/Flask-CRUD-Operation/README.md

 # or
 flask run

-Usage
+## Usage

-Open the home page → see list of all items
+- Open the home page → see list of all items

-Click "Add New" → fill the form → submit
+- Click **"Add New"** → fill the form → submit

-Click Edit on any item → modify → save
+- Click **Edit** on any item → modify → save

-Click Delete to remove an item
+- Click **Delete** to remove an item

-Future Improvements (ideas)
+## Future Improvements (Ideas)

-Add WTForms + Flask-WTF for better form handling & CSRF protection
+- Add WTForms + Flask-WTF for better form handling & CSRF protection

-Use Bootstrap or Tailwind for nicer UI
+- Use Bootstrap or Tailwind for nicer UI

-Add search/filter functionality
+- Add search/filter functionality

-Implement login & user-specific records
+- Implement login & user-specific records

-Add data validation & error handling improvements
+- Add data validation & error handling improvements

-Deploy to Render, Railway, Heroku, etc.
+- Deploy to Render, Railway, Heroku, etc.

-License
+## License

 This project is licensed under the MIT License — feel free to use it for learning or your own projects.